stuartellis/sve-personal-website/content/articles/eks-auto-mode.md

 The code for this project is published on both [GitHub](https://github.com/stuartellis/eks-auto-example) and [GitLab](https://gitlab.com/sve-projects/eks-auto-example).

 The project uses a specific set of tools and patterns to set up and maintain your clusters.
-Each of these has been chosen because it is well-known and well-supported.
 The main technologies are [Terraform](https://www.terraform.io/) (_TF_) and [Flux](https://fluxcd.io/).
 The project also includes tasks for the [Task](https://taskfile.dev) runner.
-The tasks for TF are provided by [my template for a TF project](https://github.com/stuartellis/tf-tasks).
+The tasks for TF are provided by [my tooling for TF](https://www.stuartellis.name/articles/tf-monorepo-tooling/).
 Like this article, these tasks are opinionated, and are designed to minimise maintenance.

 > I refer to Terraform and OpenTofu as _TF_.
 The two tools work identically for the purposes of this article.